kiranktp/llvm-project/clang/docs/LanguageExtensions.rst

 The ``#pragma clang loop`` directive is used to specify hints for optimizing the subsequent for, while, do-while, or c++11 range-based for loop.
-The directive provides options for vectorization, interleaving, predication, unrolling and distribution.
+The directive provides options for vectorization, interleaving, predication, ignoring vector dependencies, unrolling and distribution.
 Loop hints can be specified before any loop and will be ignored if the optimization is not safe to apply.

 There are loop hints that control transformations (e.g. vectorization, loop unrolling) and there are loop hints that set transformation options (e.g.